Protest against Russia war in Ukraine_Poland_Photo Damian Lugowski_Shutterstock

 We promote freedom of expression in Central Asia by monitoring legislation, media regulation and the safety of journalists.
 We conduct research on curtailing freedom of speech online and provide legal recommendations for countries to meet international standards and raise violations to UN bodies and the Human Rights Council.

-Read more on Central Asia
+More on our work in Central Asia

 Türkiye